-Moving into your first home is an exciting moment.
+Moving into your first home is an exciting moment for first-time home-buyers.
 However, before decorating and settling in, it’s crucial to ensure that your home is secure.
 It’s especially important for new homeowners to understand security risks as they may be unfamiliar with their new home, property type, neighborhood or living situation.
 Do your part to protect yourself, your loved ones and your property in your new home with these five tips.

 - Learn the security situation before you make your purchase

 Be knowledgeable about whatever new neighborhood you’re buying into.
 Consult your real estate agent or others who know the area, give the neighborhood a test drive during the day and night, check for neighborhood watches or other programs and look up local crime statistics.